Skip to main content

 03What is Amazon's low-inventory-level fee and how do I avoid it?

-Introduced by Amazon in 2024, the low-inventory-level fee is a per-unit surcharge applied whenever your historical days of supply falls below 28 days.
-The fee varies by size tier (around $0.13–$0.89/unit).
-Avoid it by treating 28 days as a hard floor: this calculator warns whenever you cross under it, and you can plan around it by expediting shipping or sizing your safety stock to keep DoS above 28.
+Introduced in 2024, this per-unit surcharge applies when your historical days of supply falls below 28.
+The fee varies by size tier (roughly 0.13 to 0.89 per unit in the marketplace currency).
+Treat 28 days as a hard floor — this calculator warns whenever you cross under it.

 04How do I calculate safety stock for FBA?